Negros Oriental's 2nd congressional district

-Negros Oriental's 2nd congressional district is one of the three congressional districts of the Philippines in the province of Negros Oriental.
+Negros Oriental's 2nd Congressional District is one of the three congressional districts of the Philippines in the province of Negros Oriental.
 It has been represented in the House of Representatives of the Philippines since 1916 and earlier in the Philippine Assembly from 1907 to 1916.
 The district consists of the provincial capital city of Dumaguete, the cities of Bais and Tanjay, and adjacent municipalities of Amlan, Mabinay, Pamplona, San Jose and Sibulan.
-It is currently represented in the 20th Congress by Ma.
-Isabel L. Sagarbarria of Lakas-CMD (Lakas).
+It is currently represented in the 20th Congress by Maisa Sagarbarria of Lakas-CMD (Lakas).